 Section I:This section includes Chapter 1 and is designed to provide concise instructions for ICD Fellows seeking information on “How to Sponsor a Candidate for Fellowship”

 Section II: This section includes Chapters 2, Chapter 3, and the APPENDIX.
-This sections is designed for ICD leadership and committees and provides detailed information for implementing the Strategic Plan for Membership Retention
+This section is designed for ICD leadership and committees and provides detailed information for implementing the Strategic Plan for Membership Retention

 “How to Sponsor a Candidate for Fellowship” (Refer to this chapter for basic sponsor and nomination Instruction)